diegogallovich/rankflow/CONTRIBUTING.md

 ## Development Setup

 Follow the instructions in the README.md file to set up your development environment.
+Additionally, ensure that Husky hooks are executable:

 ## Coding Standards